pila81/Trident_Mods/Idlers_Tensioners_Aligned/README.md

 **Trident front idlers with tensioners aligned to bearings**

-Modified front idlers as I was experiencing some tilting of the front idlers/bolts.
+Modified front idlers as the idlers/bolts were tilting a bit.
 In my head aligning the center point of tilt and tension makes sense, they run true now.
-This modification also prevents splitting of the two printed parts.
+This modification also prevents splitting of the two printed parts, but unfortunately looks less streamlined because the left and right are offset.

 Disclaimer: Only tested this on my printer, use at your own risk.